ROCKETS Odds: Schedule, Matchups, & Stats

-Rockets INJURIES
+Rockets injuries

-Rockets INJURIES
+Rockets Schedule

 The sudden demise from Western Conference contender is unfortunate for Rockets fans, but the team does have young talent which makes them a fairly attractive bet for some.